-Collective bargaining is a mode of fixing the term of employment by means of bargaining between organised body of employees or association of employers acting usually through authorized agents.
+Collective Bargaining denoted a procedure under which twoparties, Namely, workers and management,read an agreement about wage rates and basic conditions of employment.It is a mode of fixing the term of employment by means of bargaining between organised body of employees or association of employers acting usually through authorized agents.
 The essence of collecting bargaining is bargaining between interested and not a decree from outside parties.

 Meaning and Definition of Collective Bargaining